 - IMPORTANT INFORMATION:

 All new students must complete a Form I-9 form within 3 days of beginning to work, unless completed for previous employment.
-In order to comply, a student should bring two forms of identification (such as an original social security card or birth certificate and passport or driver's license) and employment authorization documents to the Office of Human Resources, upon being hired.
+In order to comply, a student should bring two forms of identification and employment authorization documents to the Office of Human Resources, upon being hired.
 Please help us meet this strict regulation!

 - Once completed paperwork is received in the Office of Human Resources the student will receive a written confirmation of eligibility to be hired.

 - The pay rates are set at different levels.
 The rate is set by the employer based on the job description and the student's qualifications.